 another option is to use a super sentimental place as the backdrop for your pics. you can use the place you met, got engaged, or even your home for lifestyle shoots! (if you’re someone who isn’t comfortable with people watching you, home is a great option).

-my final piece of advice when it comes to choosing a location is to visit the location several times before the photo day. you may be surprised that a beautiful field has been cut, that last storm has flooded the area, or the lighting is just terrible. it’s better to figure that out sooner than later so you don’t end up wasting your time trying to find a new location at the last minute.
+my final piece of advice when it comes to choosing a location is to be open to changes. i will make sure to visit the location several times before the photo day or do tons of research on what it looks like and you may be surprised that a beautiful field has been cut, that last storm has flooded the area, or the lighting is just terrible!!

 should you include props?

-engagement photos are about displaying the love and connection that you as a couple has and that doesn’t always mean a serious photo.
+engagement photos are about displaying the love and connection that you as a couple has and to me that means being YOU in every way!! no matter what, choose what makes you happy and feel good!

 engagement photos are the first of many photos to come and so my advice to you is enjoy it from the start, don’t take yourselves too seriously, and have fun!

-are you looking for a photographer to photograph your big day? check out my photography services here. i would love to serve you!
+if you aren’t already one of my couples, check out my photography services here. i would love to serve you!